Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 ### 5. Cleaning glassware

-Since light will be traveling through the glass, we recommend handling the glass ware with gloves, or at least minimizing handling the glass much.
+Since light will be traveling through the glass, we recommend handling the vial with gloves, or at least minimizing touching the glass much.
 Before placing in the Pioreactor sleeve, wiping the surface of the glass with a wipe or ethanol is a great idea!

+### 6. Adjusting tube length

+Keep the bottoms of the tubes in the cap from being submerged in your media to avoid creating a pressured, anaerobic environment.
+Carbon dioxide bubbles can form due to excess CO₂ production, and this will impede the OD readings.
+Pull the luer lock ends until the ends of the tubes are above liquid level.

-### 6. Positioning glassware in the Pioreactor sleeve
+### 7. Positioning glassware in the Pioreactor sleeve

+Place the glassware vial into the Pioreactor sleeve.
 The outside of the glassware vial must be dry.
-Place the glassware vial into the Pioreactor sleeve.
 Ensure that the vial is pressed all the way down into the sleeve.
 The rotation of the vial doesn't matter.

-### 7. Adjusting tube length

-You’ll want to keep the bottoms of the tubes in the cap from being submerged in your media to avoid creating a pressured, anaerobic environment.
-Carbon dioxide bubbles are likely to form due to excess CO<sub>2</sub> production, and this will impede the OD readings.
-Thus, you should pull the luer locks until the ends of the tubes are above liquid level.
+Next, you can [start your experiment](http://localhost:3001/user-guide/set-up-an-experiment) in the browser.

 ### Extra
 #### Using pumps: influx and efflux.

 When using the Pioreactor with pumps, you'll be using the four luer lock tubes as influx and efflux.
 The tubes, which are identical lengths, can be moved up and down, and we suggest using this as a way to "label" tubes, and to control the maximum volume in the vial.
-This can be done post-cleaning, before sterilization.
+This can be done before sterilization.
 Here's how:

 One tube can be pulled high up, so that about a millimeter is showing on the underside of the cap.
 This will be our air influx and efflux (recall that when liquid is added or removed, air is needs to be removed or added respectively to not create a pressure difference).

 Two tubes can be pulled such they are aligned with the bottom rim of the cap.
-These two tubes will be the influx tubes.
+These two tubes will be the liquid influx tubes.
 For some operations, like a chemostat, you'll only be using one of these tubes, but some operations require more than one influx.

-The final tube is the efflux tube.
+The final tube is the liquid efflux tube.
 It will be positioned such that it controls the final amount of volume in the vial.
 Fill your vial to the desired final volume using water.
 Pull the final tube down such that its end just touches the top of the water when the cap is fully screwed on.
 It may take some minor adjustments to achieve this.

 :::info
 How does this maintain a constant volume throughout operation?
 When liquid is added, say 1ml, the volume rises an additional 1ml.
 Then 1ml of liquid is removed via efflux, but then the efflux runs for an additional few seconds.
 This is hard coded into the software.